terramate-io/terramate-docs/cloud/deployments/notifications.md

 ## Deployment Grouping

-When a deployment runs through multiple workflows or within a matric (e.g., in GitHub Actions), Terramate Cloud uses a best-effort strategy to group the different flows.
+When a deployment runs through multiple workflows or within a matrix (e.g., in GitHub Actions), Terramate Cloud uses a best-effort strategy to group the different flows.
 In rare cases, this may result in delayed grouping and duplicated notifications.

 If deployment grouping fails, multiple deployments will appear in Terramate Cloud.